-♫ Stones… Heavy like the love you’ve shown… ♫ I can’t help but sing to this song whenever I recount my trips to Malabrigo, Lobo, Batangas.
-I guess you already have an idea.
-Yup, it’s because of its stony shores.
+♫ Stones… Heavy like the love you’ve shown… ♫ I can’t help but sing to this song whenever I recount my trips to Malabrigo, Lobo, Batangas—a beach destination that is known for its, well, stony shores.
 Mabato s’ya.
 Parang ‘yung puso n’ya.

 Malabrigo is my mother’s hometown, so we make it a point to spend at least a weekend there every summer.
 Now you know that as a child, I was more familiar with the feeling of rocks and pebbles than soft, creamy sand under my feet.
 No wonder why I already got used to all the pain and stuff.
 Charaught.

 I know that Malabrigo, Lobo, Batangas is not a popular pick among beach lovers out there, but I hope that this post will encourage you to give its pebbly shores and other attractions a chance. 🙂